 Local conferences and Southern Union institutions are allocated space for news in each issue.
 News should include the Who, What, Where, When, Why, and How, whenever applicable.
-Submissions are generally at the organization's discretion, and may include such things as special events, reunions, dedications, ordinations, significant birthdays/anniversaries/deaths. news of schools or churches, etc. Note: Birthdays, anniversaries, and deaths, however, should be reserved for screen-colored boxes in the layout whenever possible.
+Submissions are generally at the organization's discretion, and may include such things as special events, reunions, dedications, ordinations, significant birthdays/anniversaries/deaths, news of schools or churches, etc.

 Writing style is always third-person, and there should be NO references to "we," "I," "us," "our," etc., which is reserved for feature articles.
 News should always include first and last names of anyone mentioned, with last name only used on second and further mention.
 Exceptions: News or captions about a person which mention their spouse/family may leave off family's last name if family is not active throughout the article (i.e. "Jerome Smith is pictured with his wife, Arlene, and son, James.")
-In cases of privacy where a last name is undesired, a first name may be placed in quotes on first use to designate a pseudonym.
+In cases of privacy where a last name is undesired, a first name may be placed in guotes on first use to designate a pseudonym.
 Additionally, articles written about anniversaries, birthdays, or deaths may allow the personal use of first names if appropriate.
 Avoid using initials, and spell out the full name.
 References to events, churches, or schools should include the city and state.
 News should be in traditional, factual news style, avoiding flowery references such as "Smith married the love of his life," unless someone is being quoted.
 Photos should be print quality resolution, and should be accompanied by the name of the photographer.
 It is the responsibility of the contributing editor to make sure articles follow these guidelines before submitting them for publication in the Southern Tidings.